GetResponse/DevZone/API/README.md

     }
 ```

-Note that if a contact opened the same message multiple times, only the oldest date is listed.
+Note that if a contact opened the same message multiple times, only the newest date is listed.

 ---

 ####get_contact_clicks<a name="get_contact_clicks"/>

-List dates when the links in messages were clicked by contacts.
+List dates when the links in messages were clicked by contact.

 _JSON params:_